futurice/field-ops-guide/field-ops-guide.md

 This is not only a concern of the tech people in the Team: are the design assets & materials available in a designated place where a new designer can pick them up and start working?

-This does not create casualties directly if left undone, but also without the instructions ramping up the project again after a quiet season in the development can be really painful.
+Resuming work on the project after a quiet season is an order of magnitude easier with proper instructions in place.

 ## Release and Delivery

-Especially in projects where we are delivering a pre-defined scope instead of working as "bandwidth" as part of a Client's project team.
+Especially important in projects where we are delivering a pre-defined scope instead of working as "bandwidth" as part of a Client's project team.

 ### Have all the relevant technical information been documented and accessible to the Client?

 **What is the criteria for "yes"?**

-The Client has access to a Minimum Viable Documentation that includes:
+The Client has access to a _Minimum Viable Documentation_ that includes:

 - overall architecture description, what parts does the system/delivery consist of
 - list of integrations and dependencies to other systems and third-party services